Trendsonline reports that startup Cope it has received an investment by CAPNOVA and private investors.

 The size of the investment is not disclosed, but said to be in the six digits euros.
 The cash injection is reported to be used for scaling the international market.

-The app is only available through a dental clinic and is supported by a system that integrates patient’s treatment at the clinic.
+The app is only available through a dental clinic and is supported by a system that integrates patient’s treatment at the clinic (go here to learn more about dental systems).
 Despite the fact that Cope it just has been on the market for three months, the system is already implemented in several clinics across Denmark.

 “There is great potential in the idea behind Cope it, which is not only about dental phobia, but also other forms of anxiety.”